Primordial black holes and stochastic inflation beyond slow roll: I -- noise matrix elements: Discussion

 \begin{itemize}

-\item \textit{Curvature perturbation vs density contrast:} In the previous sub-section, we outlined how the PBH mass fraction can be calculated using the PDF of the curvature perturbation obtained from the stochastic inflation framework.
-However the criterion for PBH formation is most accurately formulated in terms of the non-linear density contrast $\delta_l$, see \textit{e.g.} Ref.~\cite{Germani:2018jgr,Tada:2021zzj,Biagetti:2021eep,DeLuca:2022rfz,Escriva:2022duf}.
+\item \textit{Curvature perturbation vs density contrast:} While the PBH mass fraction is often calculated from the PDF of the curvature perturbation using Eq.~(\ref{eq:USR_beta_SI_form}), the criterion for PBH formation is most accurately formulated in terms of the non-linear density contrast $\delta_l$, see \textit{e.g.} Ref.~\cite{Germani:2018jgr,Tada:2021zzj,Biagetti:2021eep,DeLuca:2022rfz,Escriva:2022duf}.
 An accurate computation of the PDF of the density contrast needs the knowledge of all the higher order ($n$-point) connected correlators of the curvature perturbation, $\zeta$.
 Therefore a high-precision calculation of the PBH mass fraction requires the joint probabilities rather than the one-point PDF, $P[\zeta]$ (see Ref.~\cite{Tada:2021zzj,DeLuca:2022rfz} for discussion of this issue).

 \item \textit{Gauge corrections:} In this work we compute the mode functions $\lbrace \phi_k, \pi_k \rbrace$, and hence the noise correlators of $\lbrace \hat{\xi}_{\phi}, \hat{\xi}_{\pi} \rbrace$, in the spatially flat gauge, however the Langevin equations are written in the uniform-$N$ gauge.
 This induces corrections to the noise terms that could be non-negligible when the slow-roll approximations are violated \cite{Rigopoulos:2021nhv,Cruces:2021iwq,Pattison:2019hef}.
 However Refs.~\cite{Pattison:2019hef,Figueroa:2021zah} showed that the gauge corrections are negligible for $\sigma \ll 1$.